Almarch/NLP-from-a-PC/README.md

 The LLM is pulled from hugging face.
 A [frugal deepseek model](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B) has been picked.

 NB:
-- The `{"system": ...}` instructions do not work well.
+- The `{"role": "system", "content":...}` instructions do not work well.
 See the [doc](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B#usage-recommendations).
 - The `attention_mask` error message should be disregarded, as explained in [this thread](https://stackoverflow.com/questions/69609401/suppress-huggingface-logging-warning-setting-pad-token-id-to-eos-token-id).

 ### 1.1.
 Vector data base